CBorowski-dev/docs-operaton-org/content/installation/full/wls/manual.md

 ## Cockpit, Tasklist and Admin

-The web application archive that contains Camunda Cockpit and Tasklist resides under `webapps/camunda-webapp-ee-wls-$PLATFORM_VERSION.war` in the Oracle WebLogic Application Server distribution archive.
+The web application archive that contains Operaton Cockpit and Tasklist resides under `webapps/camunda-webapp-ee-wls-$PLATFORM_VERSION.war` in the Oracle WebLogic Application Server distribution archive.

 In this section we explain how to install the WAR file using the Oracle WebLogic Server Administration Console: